-The hash index in Teradata has been designed to improve the performance of Teradata query in the way similar to the Single Table Join Index, which restricts parsing engine not to access or redistribute the base table.
-It may act like secondary index by providing an alternative access path for the base table.
+Hash index in Teradata has been designed to improve the performance of Teradata query in a way similar to the Single Table Join Index, which restricts parsing engine not to access or redistribute the base table.
+It may act like a secondary index by providing an alternative access path for the base table.

 Difference between Hash Index and Single table join Index:-

 - The main external difference between the Hash Index and Single table join Index is in the syntax to create them.
 It is easy to create a hash index than a functionally comparable single table join index.

 - Hash index must have a primary index, but the single table join index may or may not have.